harryf/yoshi-podcasts/_episodes/episode-013.md

       bit_depth: 0
 transcript_file: episode-013-transcript.md
 ---
-Seventh episode with Yoshi, Christian and Harry
+Seventh episode with Yoshi, Christian and Harry.

+Seems like we failed to record sound on the camcorder for this one.